Seahawks training camp Day 12: Carroll ‘fired up’ to get starters back on field at Minnesota

 Quotable

-“Guys that have made big first impressions we like to see where they fit in now — do they come back the next time around this week and can stand out?” — Carroll on what the team is looking for from its young layers in practice this week.
+“Guys that have made good first impressions, I’d like to see where they fit in now because they come back the next time around this week and stand out.
+We’ll get guys who did well and will get a chance with the first group and all of that,” Carroll on what the team is looking for from its young players in practice this week.

 Next up